Part 1: Basic Structures & Elements

 <dys-text>

-Because this doesn't have an editable attribute, it cannot be changed
+Because this doesn't have an editable attribute, it cannot be changed in the email builder.

 </dys-text>